Timothy Lowell Garland

 Garland played for four teams in 2001 - the Amarillo Dillas (.295/.380/.398 in 22 G), Sioux City Explorers (.274/.287/.357 in 20 G), Winnipeg Goldeyes (.234/.290/.266 in 15 G) and Tabasco Olmecas (.277/.319/.331 in 33 G).
 He split 2002 between the Reynosa Broncos (.357/.390/.411 in 14 G) and Amarillo (.293/.343/.391, 26 SB, 53 R in 73 G).
 In 2003, he played for the Nashua Pride (.268/.324/.347 in 73 G) and Atlantic City Surf (.258/.339/.330 in 26 G).
 He ended up in 2004 with Atlantic City (3 for 35, 2 BB) and the Jackson Senators (.259/.365/.324 in 28 G).

-After his playing career, Garland was hitting coach in the Oakland A's chain for the 2006 Kane County Cougars, 2007-2010 Stockton Ports, and 2011-2012 Midland RockHounds.
-He moved to the Houston Astros organization as hitting coach of the Corpus Christi Hooks in 2013-2014 and Outfield/baserunning coach assigned to the Quad Cities River Bandits in 2015.
+After his playing career, Garland was a hitting coach in the Oakland A's chain for the 2006 Kane County Cougars, 2007-2010 Stockton Ports, and 2011-2012 Midland RockHounds.
+He moved to the Houston Astros organization as hitting coach of the Corpus Christi Hooks in 2013-2014 and development specialist for the Quad Cities River Bandits in 2015.
+His focus with the Bandits was improving outfield play and baserunning.
+There is no evidence that he coached in 2016, at least not in affiliated ball.
 Garland next moved to the Detroit Tigers' chain as hitting coach of the Lakeland Flying Tigers in 2017-2019 and FCL Tigers West in 2021.
+He was slated for the GCL Tigers West hitting coach position in 2020 before the minor league season was cancelled due to COVID-19.
+Garland was bench coach of the FCL Tigers in 2022.

 - 1990-2000 Baseball Almanacs